instana/iOSAgent/README.md

 > To capture the most data, the initialization method should be called as early as possible, preferably in `application(_:, didFinishLaunchingWithOptions:)`.

-If you would like to have different configurations (for example, debug and production) or use a different configuration name, you can use `Instana.setup(with:)` to provide a custom absolute path.
+If you would like to have different configurations (for example, debug and production) or use a different configuration name, you can use `Instana.setup()` to provide a custom absolute path.

 	#if DEBUG
-		Instana.setup(with: // path to debug configuration)
+		Instana.setup(// path to debug configuration)
 	#else
 		Instana.setup()
 	#endif

 If you don't want to use a configuration file you can use `Instana.setup(withKey:reportingUrl:)` and programmatically configure the SDK.

-    Instana.setup(withKey: "your-key")
+    Instana.setup("your-key")

 >`reportingUrl` is optional and should only be used for on-premisses Instana installations.

 ## Events
 All communication to the Instana backend is done trough events.

-> Other than custom events, there is no way for the end user to send events, even so some configuration options are exposed.
+> Other than custom event events, there is no way for the end user to send events, even so some configuration options are exposed.

 `bufferSize` represents the size of the ring buffer in which events are stored.
 Events can be overwritten if too many are triggered before a buffer flush.
 If you expect a large volume of events you can increase the buffer size.